1. Why should businesses use incentives and recognition programs?

 Recognition and incentives are designed for specific target audiences to achieve specific changes in behavior to accomplish identified goals.
 Unlike compensation, they are not negotiated as part of the employer-employee hiring contract.
 While incentives may be open to all employees, they are only awarded to those employees who achieve the program value.
 They are usually tangible items that have more “trophy” inspirational value than actual goal.
 Including them as part of compensation would rob them of a great deal of their motivational power and disconnect them from their ties to specific, time-lined objectives.

 14. Who does the Incentive Federation represent?

-The Incentive Federation is the only organization whose membership and leadership includes all of the industry’s national trade associations, as well as individual companies.
-It is under The Incentive Federation umbrella that the collective interests of the Incentive Marketing Association (IMA), the Promotional Products Association International (PPAI), The Incentive Research Foundation (IRF), and Society for Incentive Travel Excellence(SITE) are discussed, nurtured and advanced.
+The Incentive Federation is the only organization whose membership and leadership includes all of the industry’s national trade associations, as well as individual industry companies.
+It is under The Incentive Federation umbrella that the collective interests of the Incentive Marketing Association (IMA), The Incentive Research Foundation (IRF), the Promotional Products Association International (PPAI), the Recognition Professionals International (RPI) and the Society for Incentive Travel Excellence(SITE) are discussed, nurtured and advanced.
 For a list of current members, please select the Members tab at: http://incentivefederation.org/